December 18, 2012

 “There are lots of different use cases,” he says.

-Meanwhile, NACHA expects that volume under a business-to-business code, CCD+ (for cash concentration or disbursement) will increase once its new rule for health-care payment payments takes effect next Sept.
+Meanwhile, NACHA expects that volume under a business-to-business code, CCD+ (for cash concentration or disbursement) will increase once its new rule for health-care payments takes effect next Sept.
 20. The rule attempts to bring standardization to ACH credit payments and remittances associated with claims paid by medical insurers to health-care providers.
 The health-care industry already can process transactions under the code, but Herd says “we have reason to believe those will ramp up” once the new rule is in place and insurers and providers learn how it could make their payment systems more efficient.

 SPECIAL FEATURERead Digital Transactions Online